Celebrating Earth Month at Divers Direct

 EVO Water Gear is working to eliminate plastic waste from their packaging by reusing the same packaging you buy your snorkel and mask in.
 At the checkout, when you’re buying the EVO Drift Snorkel and Mask Combo in our store, you can elect to take your new EVO gear out of the plastic clam shell packaging.
 One of our Divers Direct experts will gladly take it and make certain it gets sent back to EVO to be used again—thus eliminating the need to create more plastic, thereby reducing plastic waste.

-Mares is working towards all their plastic mask boxes being plastic-free, compostable mask containers.
+Mares is working towards making all their dive mask boxes plastic-free, compostable containers.
 Focusing on their Blue Oceans Plastic Free initiative, Mares has started to change the game on dive gear packaging.
 They even removed the plastic coating on most of their packaging.
 Check out the bigger picture on what Mares is doing to invest in our planet.

 Osprey has been working to invest in our planet since 1995 and they haven’t looked back since.
 From reducing harmful chemicals in the production of their products to sewing in the Leave No Trace principles into their backpacks, Osprey is a true leader and innovator in eco-friendly practices.
 Here’s what Osprey is up to in sustainability.